 Though it seems like the different varieties of popcorn are now endless, flavoring the healthy snack and movie theater staple is still trendy.
 However, flavored popcorn did fall into the “yesterday’s news” category, so don’t expect it to be around for much longer.

-Though not as popular as fried chickpeas, regular chickpeas (which are much healthier thanks to an abundance of protein and fiber) still found a spot on this list.
+Though not as popular as fried chickpeas, regular chickpeas (which are much healthier thanks to an abundance of protein and fiber minus the unhealthy fats) still found a spot on our 2018 food trends list.